SedighehM/pet-finder/README.md

 1)	Recommended node version : v14.16.0
 2)	Used VueJS and Vuetify for client side
 3)	Used Nodejs and ExpressJs for server side
+4)	You can find some screenshots of final result in pictures folder